- Doing Business Here

 Many Fairfax County firms, especially in the information technology and defense-related sectors, receive government contracts to procure goods or perform services.
 The federal government spends more than $500 billion a year in private sector procurement.
 Spending by state and local governments pushes that figure even higher.

-According to the Federal Procurement Data System, federal government contracts performed in Fairfax County reached $23.0 billion (65 percent defense agency work, 35 percent civilian agency work) in fiscal year 2013.
+According to the Federal Procurement Data System, federal government contracts performed in Fairfax County reached $23.9 billion in fiscal year 2016.
 The Fairfax County total was higher than any other county or city, 46 states and the District of Columbia.

-Twenty-nine companies on Washington Technology magazine’s 2013 list of the 100 largest government contractors in the nation are based in Fairfax County or have U.S. headquarters here.
+Thirty-one companies on Washington Technology magazine’s 2016 list of the 100 largest government contractors in the nation are based in Fairfax County or have U.S. headquarters here.

 Opportunities abound in an array of markets including defense and homeland security; environmental services and products; information technology (IT) and telecom products, services and solutions; laboratory and scientific products and services; law enforcement, fire safety and security; and medical services and products.